 You're ready to invest in your game:

-check out the CRBN TruFoam Genesis 1, a super-premium paddle made with cutting-edge tech.
+check out the CRBN TruFoam Genesis 1, a super-premium paddle made with cutting-edge tech, or the JOOLA Pro IVs.

 Paddle Weight